nuxt-modules/prismic/docs/content/en/previews.md

   <iframe class="w-full h-full absolute inset-0" src="https://www.youtube.com/embed/2DtDsnWe2MU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 One of the most powerful features of Prismic is the ability to preview content before it goes live.
-Setting up the preview functionality can be tricky but this module does it for you out of the box, all that's left for you to do is to configure a [preview encironment](https://prismic.io/docs/vuejs/beyond-the-api/in-website-preview#3_0-2.-setup-a-preview-environment) inside your Prismic repository.
+Setting up the preview functionality can be tricky but this module does it for you out of the box, all that's left for you to do is to configure a [preview environment](https://prismic.io/docs/vuejs/beyond-the-api/in-website-preview#3_0-2.-setup-a-preview-environment) inside your Prismic repository.

 ## How does it do that?

 To enable previews on your website the module has to inject the Prismic preview script at the end of the `body` tag of the page.
 It also registers a new `/preview` route in the Nuxt.js application which is used to resolve your preview sessions.

-## Chaging the preview route
+## Changing the preview route

 You can configure the preview route by providing another path to the `preview` key of the module options: